indiqusdocs/stpi/docs/Networking/FirewallandSecurity/ViewingVFINetworkDetails.md

 ![Viewing VFI Network Details](img/CreatingaVirtualFirewall1.png)

-To view the details of Virtual Firewall, Click on the Virtual Firewall name.
+To view the details of Virtual Firewall, Click the Virtual Firewall name.
 Additionally, users will also be able to log in to the Virtual Firewall’s self-service UI.
 ![Virtual Firewall Details](img/VirtualFirewallDetails.png)